AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-data-connector.md

 When your report suite is configured, you will need to configure the **[!UICONTROL External accounts]** in Adobe Campaign Classic.

 ### Configure your external account in Adobe Campaign Classic {#external-account-classic}

+Why are the existing evars/events/reportsuite present in analytics not visible in campaign?
+Integration relies on data on Technical Account Token for day to day operation.
+If there is missing permission to a dimension/metric/report suite from the product profile associated with Technical Account User, APIs that we use will simply falter for those requests.
+If we are reading for details of an analytics component (like metrics/dimensions/segments/report suites), the API will not return these components in the result ( which may look like something got deleted on the analytics side or is not present ).
+For some write ops, Analytics API will reject those requests and error out.
+The solution is to update the product profile in Analytics User Context of Technical User Token with the newly created/missing components by adding these components in adminconsole.adobe.io

 1. Install the **[!UICONTROL Web Analytics connectors]** package in Adobe Campaign.